remipassmoilesel/abc-map/documentation/5_backlog.md

 ## Map legend

 A user should be able to generate a legend on layout page.

+## Custom icons

+A user should be able to use their own icons.

+## Images

+A user should be able to import images.

 ## Datastore artefact with prompt